 Image source: http://kleverhouse.com/product_info.php?products_id=1

 To work efficiently like professional cleaners do, use both your two hands.
 While cleaning mirrors, spray them with one hand and wipe with the other.
 Wash clothes with two hands and scrub your counters with two sponges as well.
 As you dust, clean nooks and crannies with a lamb wool duster in one hand and skim flat surfaces with a feather duster in the other hand.

 #10 Make every movement count

 If you watch professional cleaners you will notice that they clean with a single swipe and they don’t circle a room twice.
 They don’t spend more time cleaning a single area whether they are cleaning sinks, counters or appliances.
 They will spray, wipe, scrub and polish them once and move on to the next task.

 The trick here is to make your movements count by cleaning everything in your path before moving on.

 When completing the cleaning task, the pros usually tidy things up by returning tools to their storage areas.
 They refill spray bottles and tidy up totes.
 Soiled cloths are washed and then taken to the dryer.
 Their main objective here is to have a head start next time they come to clean.

 Ready to get started?
 Why not download your free cleaning schedule first?
 Click here.
-Got the knack of cleaning like a pro?
-You might like this article on Tomorrow Studio which explains how you can set up your own cleaning business and make money from your new found skills.
 With the rising unemployment rate and so many applicants for every job vacancy, an increasing number of people are becoming unemployed – and setting up a cleaning business is the perfect way to make money without needing a huge amount of investment in special equipment.